siteorigin/siteorigin-north/readme.txt

 == Changelog ==

+= 1.6.5 - 07 January 2018 =
+* Added a class of `custom-logo` to the Branding logo.
+Only excluded `custom-logo` from the global `img` selector.
+* Corrected WooCommerce shop sidebar widget closing header tag.

 = 1.6.4 - 31 December 2018 =
 * Resolved Site Identity Custom Logo not being being replaced by Retina Logo when added.
 * Excluded the logo from the global img selector.